abeldekat/lazyflex.nvim/README.md

 },
 ```

-The user can also add a `lua` module to the configuration:
+Alternatively, the user can add a `lua` module to the configuration:

 > Example: Copy the lazyflex module [`lazyflex.collections.stub`](https://github.com/abeldekat/lazyflex.nvim/blob/main/lua/lazyflex/collections/stub.lua)
 > to `your-neovim-config-folder/lua/config/lazyflex.lua`

 When the user module is not present, **lazyflex** falls back to [lazyflex.collections.stub.](https://github.com/abeldekat/lazyflex.nvim/blob/main/lua/lazyflex/collections/stub.lua)

-The path _or_ the name of the default user module can be changed:
+The path and the name of the module can be changed:

-> user = { mod = "somewhere-else-inside-your-lua-folder.another-name"}
+> user = { mod = "inside-your-lua-folder.another-name"}

 _Note_: Do not use a folder `lazy.nvim` [imports](https://github.com/folke/lazy.nvim#%EF%B8%8F-importing-specs-config--opts) from.